joaotavora/eglot/README.md

   `markdown-mode`, if you happen to have these installed.
 - Has automated tests that check against actual LSP servers."

+# Copyright Assignment

+`Eglot` is subject to the same [copyright assignment][copyright-assignment] policy as `GNU Emacs`.

+Any [legally significant][legally-significant] contributions can only be merged after the author has completed their paperwork.
+Please ask for the request form, and we'll send it to you.

 <!-- Language servers -->
 [ada_language_server]: https://github.com/AdaCore/ada_language_server
 [bash-language-server]: https://github.com/mads-hartmann/bash-language-server